ISA guide: everything you need to know for the 2024/25 tax year

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Junior ISAs have a separate £9,000 annual allowance, and you also need to be mindful of additional limits on lifetime ISAs and help to buy ISAs.
-Bear in mind these allowances are all “use it or lose it” - any unused allowances will not roll over into the tax year.
+Junior ISAs have a separate annual allowance, which is £9,000.
+You also need to be mindful of additional annual limits on lifetime ISAs and help to buy ISAs.

-We explain how the limits work, and run through everything else you need to know about ISAs, from what sort of investments you can hold to how to transfer an ISA.
+We explain how the limits work, and run through everything else you need to know about ISAs; from what sort of investments you can hold, to how to transfer an ISA.

 Cash ISAs

-The key difference is that unlike a conventional savings account, a cash ISA is tax-free, so regardless of how much you earn, you won’t pay a penny in tax
+A cash ISA is essentially a savings account where you pay in money and earn interest on your savings.
+The key difference is that, unlike a conventional savings account, a cash ISA is tax-free, so regardless of how much you earn, you won’t pay a penny in tax.

-There are several different cash ISAs to choose from.
-An easy-access ISA is a useful home for your emergency savings pot, as these allow you to withdraw money when you need it without incurring a penalty - although some may restrict the number of withdrawals so do check.
+- An easy-access ISA is a useful home for your emergency savings pot, as these allow you to withdraw money when you need it without incurring a penalty - although some may restrict the number of withdrawals so do check.

-Fixed-term ISAs pay a certain interest rate over a set period of time, typically one to five years, much like a savings bond.
+- Fixed-term ISAs pay a certain interest rate over a set period of time, typically one to five years, much like a savings bond.
 They tend to offer higher rates than easy-access ISAs, but in exchange, you have to lock your money up.

-Flexible cash ISAs allow you to take money out and replace it during the same tax year, without that amount being deducted from your allowance.
+- Flexible cash ISAs allow you to take money out and replace it during the same tax year, without that amount being deducted from your allowance.
 For example, you could pay in £20,000, then withdraw £5,000, and a flexible ISA would allow you to pay the £5,000 back in during the same tax year.
 Not all cash ISAs offer this “flexible” status, so check with the bank or building society.

-As previously noted, the total you can pay into adult ISAs per tax year is £20,000.
+As previously noted, the total you can pay into adult ISAs, per tax year, is £20,000.
 So, you could contribute a maximum of £20,000 to a cash ISA.
-Or you could, say, contribute £10,000 to a cash ISA, £7,000 to a stocks and shares ISA, and £3,000 to a lifetime ISA.
+Or you could, for example, contribute £10,000 to a cash ISA, £7,000 to a stocks and shares ISA, and £3,000 to a lifetime ISA.

 In terms of transferring an ISA, you’re free to move a cash ISA to one that pays a better interest rate without affecting this year's allowance - as long as you fill out the correct transfer forms.
 Contact the ISA provider you want to move to and complete the transfer form.
 If you withdraw the money without doing this, you will not be able to reinvest that part of your tax-free allowance again.
 If you want to move money you’ve invested in an ISA during the current year, you must transfer all of it.

+Cash ISA transfers should take no longer than 15 working days, according to government rules.
 You’re also free to move to a different type of ISA, such as from cash to stocks and shares, or say, from innovative finance to cash.

 Stocks and shares ISAs

+Stocks and shares ISAs, also known as investment ISAs, allow savers to invest in a broad range of assets.
 Any investment gains you make will not be subject to capital gains tax, income tax or dividend tax.
 The only tax you may have to pay is stamp duty when buying shares.

 The best way to think of a stocks and shares ISA is an investment account with a tax-efficient wrapper around it.
-Like a general investment account, you can buy everything from shares to bonds to property in the form of real-estate investment trusts (Reits), plus open-ended funds (Oeics) and exchange-traded funds (ETFs).
+Like a general investment account, you can buy everything from shares to bonds to property in the form of real estate investment trusts (REITs), plus open-ended funds (Oeics) and exchange-traded funds (ETFs).

 Some stocks and shares ISAs are ready-made portfolios (think MoneyBox, Wealthify and Nutmeg) while there are also lots of DIY versions (providers include Hargreaves Lansdown, AJ Bell, Charles Stanley Direct and many others), where you can pick your own funds, bonds and shares.